 Specialty: American Automobile Manufacturer - designs, manufactures, markets and distributes vehicles and vehicle parts.
 Electric, Autonomous & Hybrid vehicle manufacturer.
 Delco Electronics (a GM subsidy) invented the first automotive electrical ignitions.

-GM "Sunraycer" Solar Powered Electric Race Car (1987)
+GM "Sunraycer" Solar Powered Race Car Paperweight (1987)